 The Australian Government is a party to several fisheries managed under joint authority arrangements with state governments or the Northern Territory Government.
 These arrangements are species or area based, and recognise that stocks are likely to be shared with adjacent national or international jurisdictions.
-In northern Australian waters, several shark and finfish joint authority fisheries (JAFs) are collectively referred to as the Northern Shark Fishery and the Northern Finfish Fishery (Figure 29.1).
+In northern Australian waters, several shark and finfish joint authority fisheries (JAFs) are collectively referred to in this report as the Northern Shark Fishery and the Northern Finfish Fishery (Figure 29.1).
 This chapter reports on these northern fisheries and on the Western Australian Joint Authority Southern Demersal Gillnet and Demersal Longline Managed Fishery (Western Australian JAF).
 In each case, strategic directions are provided by members of the joint authority, while the day-to-day management of the fishery is undertaken by the relevant state or territory government, under its legislation.
 The relevant jurisdictions assess and report on the management and status of the fisheries.
 The stocks harvested in these fisheries are not formally classified in this report.

 Since 1988, the Western Australian Government has managed the Western Australian JAF on behalf of a joint authority comprising the Western Australian and Australian governments.
 In 1995, under the Offshore Constitutional Settlement (OCS), jurisdiction of the finfish resources (except for tuna and tuna-like species) in the waters off northern Western Australia, west of 123°45'E, was passed to the Western Australian Government.
 These resources are not further addressed here.
 On 30 July 2018, the Federal Assistant Minister for Agriculture and Water Resources, and the Western Australian Minister for Water, Fisheries, Forestry, Innovation and ICT, and Science co-signed the amendments to the OCS giving Western Australia sole jurisdiction for the Western Australian JAF.
 The change in jurisdiction took effect on 1 December 2018.

-Also in 1995, under the OCS, the Northern Territory Fisheries Joint Authority (NTFJA) and the Queensland Fisheries Joint Authority (QFJA) were given jurisdiction to manage northern finfish (except for tuna and tuna-like species) and sharks in waters adjacent to each jurisdiction out to the boundary of the Australian Fishing Zone (AFZ; Figure 29.1).
+Also in 1995, under the OCS, the Northern Territory Fisheries Joint Authority (NTFJA) and the Queensland Fisheries Joint Authority (QFJA) were given jurisdiction to manage northern finfish (except for tuna and tuna-like species) and sharks in waters adjacent to each jurisdiction out to the boundary of the Australian Fishing Zone (AFZ) (Figure 29.1).

 Torres Strait fisheries are managed under different arrangements by the Protected Zone Joint Authority established under the Torres Strait Fisheries Act 1984 (Cth) (see Chapter 15).

 29.1 Western Australian Temperate Demersal Gillnet and Demersal Longline Fisheries